 Every addition on a west-metro house older than twenty years finds at least one surprise.
 Knob-and-tube electrical behind a wall.
 A compromised rim joist.
 A buried fuel-oil tank no one expected.
 Build a 10–15% owner’s contingency into your budget so surprises don’t derail the project.

-If you’re thinking about an addition anywhere in Minnetonka, Wayzata, Edina, Plymouth, or Minneapolis, get in touch.
+If you’re thinking about an addition anywhere around Lake Minnetonka, get in touch.
 The first conversation is free, and I’ll be honest about whether an addition is the right move — even if it means I don’t get the job.

-Related: My full remodels & additions service page and the Minnetonka kitchen cost guide.
+Related: my whole-home remodel service page and the Minnetonka kitchen cost guide.